On this page:

 Regional waterway strategies

-The regional waterway strategies are a single planning document for each region's river, estuary and wetland management.
+The regional waterway strategies, developed in 2014, are a single planning document for each region's river, estuary and wetland management.
 They drive the implementation of the management approach outlined in the Victorian Waterway Management Strategy.

-Melbourne Water’s current strategy, the Healthy Waterways Strategy, was released in 2018.
+Melbourne Water’s current strategy, the Healthy Waterways Strategy, was released in 2018 and is due to be renewed in 2028.

 For coastal regions, the strategies include the management of estuary health, highlighting the importance of estuaries as the link between catchments, coasts and the marine environment.